caprica/vlcj/README.md

 vlcj-4.7.x, which is still current, is the last version of vlcj that was built against JDK 1.6.

+vlcj-4.8.x, which is still current, is the first version of vlcj that was built against JDK 11, and is the first to use the Java Module System.

 *This version of vlcj requires VLC 4.0.0 as a minimum, no earlier version is supported.*

 This is the open source vlcj project page, see also the 'official'